-Much of our landform population in the western Ross Sea comprises individuals arranged in groups of alike morphotypes (Fig. 2, 3, 7).
-While the frequency of retreat events from individual landform to landform is on timescales of years to centuries, this This clustering of distinct end-member landform types indicates that (i) the timescale for a change in process or grounding line setting that would yield a different type of product is extremely abrupt, based on the lack of transitional landform types, and (ii) that once the formational process/environment has changed, it is maintained for a duration significantly longer than the construction time for a single landform.
+Much of our landform population in the western Ross Sea comprises individuals arranged in groups of alike morphotypes (Figs. 2, 3, 7).
+This clustering of distinct endmember landform types indicates that (i) the timescale for a change in process or grounding line setting that would yield a different type of product is extremely abrupt, based on the lack of transitional landform types, and (ii) that once the formational process/environment has changed, it is maintained for a duration significantly longer than the construction time for a single landform.

-Retreat of a grounding line must be fundamentally driven by a change to the buoyancy condition; that causes ice at the grounding line to lift off from one position, or a rate of by grounding line ablation; via melt or calving; that exceeds the incoming grounding line ice flux, which may drive a change in the buoyancy condition (Fig. 1A).
-The regularity of moraine sequences suggests a cyclic process that would produce short-lived grounding but controlled and small-scale retreat magnitude (Fig. 13B).
+Retreat of a grounding line must be fundamentally driven by a change to the buoyancy condition that causes ice at the grounding line to lift off from one position, or by grounding line ablation via melt or calving that exceeds the incoming grounding line ice flux (Fig. 1a).
+The regularity of moraine sequences suggests a cyclic process that would produce short-lived grounding but controlled and small-scale retreat magnitude (Fig. 13b).
 This retreat style is most likely driven by changes in ablation (mass balance) conditions.
-Possible mechanisms for cyclic control on grounding line retreat could include annual/multi-annual sea ice variability that has been linked to reduced calving and alters continental shelf ocean circulation (Hellmer et al., 2012), climatic phenomena like El Niño Southern Oscillation which can alter ice shelf mass balance (Paolo et al., 2018), tidal cycles causing sufficient calving and/or basal melting to drive grounding line retreat (Jakobsson et al., 2011), or regularly paced subglacial meltwater drainage events that could cause plume-driven melting (Le Brocq et al., 2013; Alley et al., 2016).
-Collectively for contemporary Antarctic ice shelves, basal melting accounts for over 50% of ice shelf mass balance loss (Depoorter et al., 2013; Rignot et al., 2013), concentrated near the grounding line (e.g. Jenkins and Doake, 1991; Rignot and Jacobs, 2002); calving accounts for the other half.
-Since a number of processes that operate on a regular/cyclic basis can control ablation at grounding lines, we suggest that these same processes could also contribute to consistently small scale retreat events, revealed by small, closely spaced recessional moraines in the western Ross Sea.
+Possible mechanisms for cyclic control on grounding line retreat could include annual/multi-annual sea ice variability that has been linked to reduced calving and alters continental shelf ocean circulation (Hellmer et al., 2012), climatic phenomena like El Niño-Southern Oscillation, which can alter ice shelf mass balance (Paolo et al., 2018), tidal cycles causing sufficient calving and/or basal melting to drive grounding line retreat (Jakobsson et al., 2011), or regularly paced subglacial meltwater drainage events that could cause plumedriven melting (Le Brocq et al., 2013; Alley et al., 2016).
+Sequences of clustered moraines would suggest that these processes, in and of themselves, are not enough to trigger exceptional large-magnitude - one may argue unstable - retreat events, but rather produce steady, controlled retreat.
+Recessional moraine sequences are rarely terminated by a large-magnitude retreat event that would represent an unstable threshold response to prolonged small-scale ablation forcing.